Behind Makinzie Short, Nebraska keeps Big Ten leader Rutgers scoreless in draw

-Nebraska goalkeeper Makinzie Short stopped to take a drink of water with 13:01 left in regulation.
+Nebraska goalkeeper Makinzie Short stopped to take a drink of water with 13 minutes, 1 second remaining in regulation.
 She needed every ounce of it over the next 33 minutes.

-No. 19 Rutgers (6-1-2) earned its eighth corner kick of the match at that point, but Short and Nebraska never wavered as the Huskers (1-4-3) took the Scarlet Knights to a double-overtime 0-0 draw Thursday at Hibner Field.
+No. 19 Rutgers (6-1-2) earned its eighth corner kick of the match at that point, but Short and Nebraska never wavered as the Huskers (1-4-3) took the Scarlet Knights to an overtime 0-0 draw Thursday at Hibner Stadium.

 It was not a victory in the record books, but after being outshot 29-10 against the Big Ten's conference leader, Short deemed it an unofficial win.
 Rutgers finished with 10 shots on goal to Nebraska's four.